 Instructions

 - Boil the chicken for about 30-45 minutes.
 Check doneness by cutting into chicken breast.
-Set aside to cool and once cool, shred chicken.
+Shred chicken.

 Notes